MislavJaksic/Kafka-In-Theory-And-Practice/ClientAPIsImplementation/Producer/README.md

 ## [Kafka Producer](http://kafka.apache.org/documentation.html#producerapi)

-A program which sends data to Kafka topics.
+A program which sends data to a Kafka topic.